tecdct2941/Ansible/README.md

 ## Installation

-In the machine you are going to be performing the Ansble playbook do the following steps:
+In the machine you are going to be performing the Ansble Playbook(s) do the following steps:

     sudo pip install ansible==2.4.0